VbhvGupta/vaibhav-portfolio-hub-74/README.md

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Lovable doesn't support custom domains (yet).
+If you want to deploy your project under your domain, use Netlify.
+Visit Lovable docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)